roscoelai/dasr2020capstone/README.md

 - Q5: Identify highest rainfall months and plot the number of cases over the years

 ### R
-- Q7: Compare cases across singapore regions
+- Q7: Compare cases across Singapore regions
   - Compare differences of cases among regions in Singapore
   - Geographical plots using Leaflet
   - Leaflet with clusterOptions
+  - Associate cases with climate stations
+- Data
+  - Filter climate stations based on completeness of data
+    - Going with: >3 days/week, >35 weeks/year
+    - Down to 10 stations
-- R scripts for data import and tidy (and maybe collect... and maybe transform)
+- R scripts for data import
+  - And maybe collect
+  - And maybe tidy
+  - And maybe transform

 ### Others
 - Q6: Find intervention data (optional)